48 Hours in Nashville

 I had visited the Gaylord Opryland in the past to see the Christmas lights display, but never actually stayed at the resort.
 I have wanted to stay here forever, and was ecstatic to make it my home during my 2 days in Nashville.

 My room was perfectly accessible and I even had a balcony, overlooking the Cascades atrium.
 The cool thing about this resort is that you feel like you’re outside wandering around beautiful gardens, but it’s all completely inside.
 There are several atriums, all with their own restaurants and shops as well.
-Whether you’re staying at the Gaylord Opryland Resort or not, it’s certainly worth visiting at some point during your time in Nashville.
+Whether you’re staying at the Gaylord Opryland Resort or not, it’s certainly worth visiting at some point during your 48 hours in Nashville.
 You’ll have an enjoyable experience discovering the nine acres of indoor gardens and waterfalls.

 After exploring the resort a bit, we grabbed some dinner at Fuse Sports Bar, which was located inside the Magnolia section of the resort.
 Fuse had more than 100 high-def televisions on the walls and typical American bar food.
 The portions were large and the prices were reasonable.
 I highly recommend getting the nachos as an appetizer – delicious!!